asnar00/firefly/gpt/pseudocode.md

 # Title

 a one-line summary of the purpose of the function.
 Don't capitalise words unless they are acronyms.

-# Unused

-a list of component names (functions or methods) that are unused by the function.

 Thank you !